spcourse/sp1/modules/numbers/en/birthday/index.md

 People that are born on February 29 are called leap-year babies.
 Leap-year babies only have an actual birthday on leap years.
 Born on any other date it easy to compute when you can celebrate your $$k$$'th birthday.
 Not so for leap-year babies.

-Implement a program called `birthday.py` that asks the user for a number $$k$$ and compute the k'th birthday of a leap-year baby born on February 29 2000 (like, for example the Spanish football player, Ferran Torres García).
+Implement a program called `birthday.py` that asks the user for a number $$k$$ and compute the *k'th birthday of a leap-year baby born on February 29 2000*.

 Example 1: